 - The Johns Hopkins Department of Geriatrics, housed at Johns Hopkins Bayview is consistently rated the #1 Geriatrics Program in the United States.
 Its signature is the total care of the aging patient.
 There are robust outpatient programs and model home care systems oriented to maximizing the quality of life for the elderly.
 The 220 bed John Burton Care Center provides geriatric patients, all levels of patient therapy from domiciliary accommodations to high intensity facilities dealing with ventilator patients and large wounds.
 There are superb programs for nutrition and psychological support.
 To reiterate, the focus of the Department of Geriatrics is the “whole patient”.

 - There are a number of teaching programs at Johns Hopkins Bayview within the purview of the Wound Care Program.

 - There are joint conferences focusing on complex problem patients involving Drs.
 Lazarus, Zenilman, residents and fellows.

 - Rounds on the Burn Service, Acute Wound Surgery Wards, and JHBCC are conducted weekly and are well attended.

-- Drs.
-Lazarus and Milner have presented joint conferences at a series of dermatological and primary care meetings.
+- Dr. Lazarus has presented joint conferences at a series of dermatological and primary care meetings.
 The Wound Care Program has been presented at Grand Rounds in Internal Medicine both at Johns Hopkins Bayview and Johns Hopkins Hospital and there will be similar presentations at Grand Rounds in surgery at Bayview and Johns Hopkins Hospital.

 - Dr. Greenaugh and the nursing team have presented at the National Meeting of AGS and annually at the National Post-Graduate Conference held by the Division of Geriatric Medicine.